alexantoniades/tokenizer.js/README.md

 # tokenizer.js
-> A tokenizer written for JavaScipt NLP applications
+> A tokenizer written for JavaScript NLP applications

 ## How to install
 ```bash